 One of the beauties of podcasting is its accessibility.
 It’s the mere fact that you don’t need a big investment or to be independently wealthy to get started.

-With that in mind, there are a few things I’d recommend you have on hand before you begin.
+With that in mind, there are a few things I’d recommend you have on hand before you begin podcast recording.
 This short list will make your life as a podcaster a bit easier, but it won’t set you back much financially.

 It is possible to record, edit, and distribute a podcast right from your iPhone.
 However, for better sound quality and easier editing, I would suggest you invest in some additional equipment.